ANATOMY OF A RADIANT CUT DIAMOND

 About The Radiant Cut (Classic Rectangular & Square Shapes)

 Designed by Henry Grossbard in 1978, the radiant cut blends the expressive shape of the emerald cut with the sparkling brilliance of a round cut diamond.

 The seventy facets of this diamond cut create a sublime radiance, with cut corners and an elongated shape making this a particularly popular choice.

-A radiant cut diamond shares similarities with the emerald cut, but with it's multiple facets displays a sparkle more akin to the round brilliant cut.
+The radiant cut may also be referred to as the radiant brilliant cut, as with it's multiple facets it displays a sparkle more akin to the round brilliant cut.

 Pavilion Facet Pattern

 Radiant diamonds vary in exactly how their facets are cut.
 Of the multiple radiant pavilion facet patterns, the ideal choice is the "long mains" pattern.